dmcable/spacexr/README.md

 <!-- badges: end -->

-The goal of RCTD is to …Welcome to RCTD, an R package for assigning cell types to spatial transcriptomics data.
+Welcome to RCTD, an R package for assigning cell types to spatial transcriptomics data.
 RCTD inputs a spatial transcriptomics dataset, which consists of a set of *pixels*, which are spatial locations that measure RNA counts across many genes.
 RCTD additionally uses a single cell RNA-seq (scRNA-seq) dataset, which is labeled for cell types.
 RCTD learns cell type profiles from the scRNA-seq dataset, and uses these to label the spatial transcriptomics pixels as cell types.
 Notably, RCTD allows for individual pixels to be cell type *mixtures*; that is, they can potentially source RNA from multiple cell types.
 RCTD identifies the cell types on each pixel, and estimates the proportion of each of these cell types.
 Additionally, RCTD has a platform effect normalization step, which normalizes the scRNA-seq cell type profiles to match the *platform effects* of the spatial transcriptomics dataset.
 A platform effect is the tendency of a sequencing technology to capture individual genes at different rates.

 ## Installation